-Q: What is the proposed critical habitat?
+Q: What is critical habitat?

-A: Critical habitat designation does not necessarily restrict activities, but federal agencies must make special efforts to protect the important characteristics of these areas.
-Only activities that involve a federal permit, license or funding, and are likely to destroy or adversely modify the area of critical habitat will be affected.
+A: No. Critical habitat designation does not necessarily restrict activities, but federal agencies must make special efforts to protect the important characteristics of these areas.
+Only activities that involve a federal permit, license, or funding, and are likely to destroy or adversely modify the area of critical habitat will be affected.
 If this is the case, the Service will work with the agency and, where appropriate, private or other landowners, to amend their project to allow it to proceed without adversely affecting the critical habitat.
 Thus, most federal projects are likely to go forward, but some will be modified to minimize harm to critical habitat.